hirokr/Hangman/README.md

 # Hangman
 This project is for CSE111 project made by python.
-pygame, nltk, re, random, sys libraries was used to made this project.
+pygame, nltk, re, random, sys libraries were used to made this project.
-Encapsulation and inheritance was used as per the project guideline.